-We extracted 1, 5, and 15 -fold coverages from the NA12878 Nanopore dataset and used 4 different coverages, i.e. 1, 5, 15, and 35 -fold, to assess the performance for all the scaffolders tested on large genomes (Table S3).
+We extracted 1, 5, and 15 -fold coverages from the NA12878 Nanopore dataset and used four different coverages, i.e. 1, 5, 15, and 35 -fold, to assess the performance for all the scaffolders tested on large genomes (Table S3).
 As the coverage of reads grows, the assembly contiguity is improved.
 The assembly contiguity for npScarf is slightly better than LRScaf on 1, 5, and 15 -fold coverages.
 Nevertheless, its run time and the number of misassemblies are worse than LRScaf.
-The run time for npScarf was exceeded one-month time limit on 35-fold coverage where LRScaf with minimap2 improves the assembly contiguity NG50 value from 115.7 Kb to 17.4 Mb.
+The run time for npScarf exceeded the one-month time limit on 35-fold coverage where LRScaf with minimap2 improves the assembly contiguity NG50 value from 115.7 Kb to 17.4 Mb.
 The draft assemblies constructed by DISCOVAR might be the reason for the assembly-genome size generated by DBG2OLC which is recommended to use SparseAssembler as its NGS de novo assembler was much smaller than the expected human genome size.

 The performances for tested scaffolders on different median length of long reads

 We assessed the performances of all scaffolders tested on different median length (9, 18, and 26 Kb) of reads at a pre-defined coverage (10-fold) for E. coli (Table S4).
 We chose 26 Kb instead of 28 Kb, because of lacking read coverage in sampling 28 Kb tier.
 As the median length of long reads increases, the assembly contiguity is improved.
 The assembly contiguity is significantly increased from 9 Kb to 18 Kb, whereas the growth rate of assembly contiguity is relatively flat from 18 Kb to 26 Kb.
 Unicycler, npScarf, SSPACE-LongRead, and LRScaf (minimap2) yield the best assembly contiguity (NG50).
 SSPACE-LongRead, SMIS, npScarf, Unicycler, and LRScaf construct a complete genome (NG50 = 4.6 Mb) on the median length of 18 and 26 Kb datasets.
-In addition, Unicycler yields the fewest number of misassemblies in all cases.
+Besides, Unicycler yields the fewest number of misassemblies in all cases.

 The comparison between CANU and LRScaf (minimap2)

 We assessed the performances of CANU and LRScaf on 5, 10, 20, 30, and 60 -fold coverages for E. coli using PacBio dataset (Table S5).
 As the coverage of long reads increases, the assembly contiguity for these two algorithms is improved.
-Because the genome for E. coli is small and simple, LRScaf is capable of constructing a complete genome (NG50 = 4.6 Mb) on 20-fold coverage where CANU needs 30-fold coverage to do that.
+Because the genome for E. coli is small and not complicated, LRScaf is capable of constructing a complete genome (NG50 = 4.6 Mb) on 20-fold coverage where CANU needs 30-fold coverage to do that.
 On the assessments of 5, 10, and 20 -fold coverages, LRScaf yields better assembly contiguity and more accurate assembly than CANU.
 These results are as expected because the recommended minimum coverage of CANU is between 30 and 60 -fold.
-CANU is a pure TGS de novo assembler and not designed for low coverage.
+CANU is a pure TGS de novo assembler and not designed for the low coverage.
 Nevertheless, LRScaf is a standalone scaffolder aiming at improving draft assemblies with low-depth TGS data (about 20-fold coverage), especially on large genomes for which the computational cost and budget are significant constraints.
-On the 60-fold coverage, the polished assembly of CANU is outperformed than the LRScaf.
-The number of indel is the significant issue on affecting the assembly accuracy on low coverage (5, 10, and 20 -fold)
+On the 60-fold coverage, the polished assembly of CANU outperformed than the LRScaf.
+The number of indels is the significant issue on affecting the assembly accuracy on low coverage (5, 10, and 20 -fold)

 The PacBio dataset for E. coli is on SRX669475 and SRX533603.
 We random subsample 5, 10, 20, 30, and 60 coverage.
 We used these sub-datasets to assess the performances of CANU and LRScaf.
-The draft assembly is constructed by SOAPdenovo2.
+SOAPdenovo2 constructs the draft assembly.

 The benchmarks for DBG2OLC and LRScaf on E. coli, A. thaliana, and H. sapiens using DBG2OLC dataset